CnrHgn/CnrHgn/README.md

 * 🌍  I'm based in Belfast, NI
 * 🧠  I'm currently learning Sveltekit + Prisma
-* 🌱  Current favourite stack is Vue, TS, Tailwind, Node(express)
+* 🌱  Current favourite stack is Vue 3 w/ Typescript, Tanstack Query, Tailwind, Node(express)

 <!--
 **CnrHgn/CnrHgn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.